 We have the standards-are-too-high conversation all the time.
 But, of course they made the “Golden Sample” and we’re asking for that to be re-created in mass.
 Now they see the conflict of interests that the Golden Sample creates.

-Second, ask for the manufacturer’s feedback on these points.
+Ask for the manufacturer’s feedback on these points.
 If you can’t be there, hire a service company to send someone on site.
-It is important to discuss about this with factory technicians and managers, rather than salespeople or middlemen.
+It is important to discuss this with factory technicians and managers, rather than salespeople or middlemen.